Mortgage Repayment Calculator

 Frequently Asked Questions

-Home loan repayments are made up of two parts: the principal (the amount you’ve borrowed) and the interest charged on the principal.
-When you make principal and interest repayments, you’re chipping away at both the amount borrowed as well as the interest portion of the loan.
+Home loan repayments are made up of two parts: the principal (the borrowed funds being repaid) and interest charged on the principal.
+When you make principal and interest repayments, you’re both returning a portion of the borrowed funds and paying the interest accrued on those funds.

 Your mortgage repayment guides